JannesKlaas/MLiFC/README.md

 # Welcome to MLiFC
 Hi!
 You found the MLiFC GitHub repository.
 What is MLiFC you ask?
-MLiFC is the machine learning in financial context bootcamp, taught at [turing society rotterdam](http://tsociety.io/), also known as 'Bletchley'.
+MLiFC is short for machine learning in financial context, a new textbook that aims to teach business, economics and social science students practical machine learning and its applications in business and finance.
+It is written for the MLiFC bootcamp, taught at [turing society rotterdam](http://tsociety.io/), also known as 'Bletchley'.

 The content here is mostly developed by Jannes Klaas with the support of a community of technical and non-technical people.
 You are welcome to join us.

 The Bletchley bootcamp will cover these topics:
 - Week 1: Intro to ML, underlying math and building an NN from scratch
 - Week 2: Intro to Keras, feature engineering, normalization, regularization,Adam & RMSprop, beta, momentum, minibatches
-- Week 3: Debugging, skewed data, quality metrics
-- Week 4: Computer vision and convolution
+- Week 3: Computer vision and convolution
-- Week 5: Sequence models and natural language processing
+- Week 4: Sequence models and natural language processing
+- Week 5: Debugging
 - Week 6: Reinforcement learning & the road to AI
 - Week 7: Roundup & Final project